- 1 T. oil

 - 1/4 tsp. black pepper, or to taste

-Great alternatives to HoBo Stew is you can make it with any kind of meat; venison, stew meat, sausage, chicken, and etc. Same thing with veggies… any vegetable that pleases your family.
-Kids will love this stew!
-So GOOD!
+Great alternatives to HoBo Stew is you can make it with any kind of meat; venison, stew meat, sausage, chicken, and etc. Same thing with veggies… any vegetable that pleases your family!
+So GOOD and it has a little kick!
+YUM!

 - Heat oil over medium high heat in a large pot.